 Here’s the vlog from the first of the two full days of talks.

-The eighth Conference will take place 16-18 October 2020 in Cholula, Mexico.
-This year, the event will be combined with LangFest (usually in Montreal).
-The LangFest team will be organising events before after and during the Conference weekend…..
+The eighth Conference was to take place 16-18 October 2020 in Cholula, Mexico.
+For the first time it was to combine with LangFest (usually in Montreal) with the LangFest team organising events before after and during the Conference weekend.
+Now, due to the on-going COVID-19 pandemic, Cholula will be in 2021.
+The 2020 action will move on-line with Polyglot Conference Global.